 About the Neal Davis Law Firm

 If you’re looking for a skilled attorney who isn’t afraid to stand up to prosecutors and fight for your best outcome, then look no further than top Harris County criminal defense lawyer Neal Davis.
-With nearly 20 years of experience winning cases all over Texas and the country, Neal’s superior qualifications, client service, and record of successful cases has earned him numerous industry awards and recognitions, including both an AV rating (2015) and a listing in the Best Lawyers of America (2015-2019).
-You can schedule a free consultation to discuss your case with Neal by calling our office at (713) 227-4444 or submitting a contact form today.
+With over 20 years of experience winning cases all over Texas and the country, Neal’s superior qualifications, client service, and record of successful cases has earned him numerous industry awards and recognitions, including both an AV rating (2015) and a listing in the Best Lawyers of America (2015-2019).
+You can schedule a consultation to discuss your case with Neal by calling our office at (713) 227-4444 or submitting a contact form today.